Janowoj/simple-components/README.md

 // ModalPage owns the state to keep track of wheather modal should be displayed or not and
 // ModalPage has a button, that whenever user clicks on it, we are going to set this piece of state to true and show the modal.

+## Displaying THE MODAL:

+1. The background of the modal needs to cover the entire screen.

+2. The modal needs to cover up all existing content on the screen.

+3. The modal needs to be centered on the screen.

+// Adding classNames to the Modal component.